mohammaddehnavi/Docker-Presentation/README.md

 # Installation
 #### Docker-Engine
-In this toturial we use ubuntu 18.04
+In this tutorial, we use ubuntu 18.04
-First you should remove old version of docker
+First, you should remove the old version of docker

 ```
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```
-install with apt package manager
+install with the apt package manager
 [We use this installation Doc from docker.com](https://docs.docker.com/engine/install/ubuntu/)

 #### install requirement